youngnh/bank_ocr_kata/README.md

 # bank_ocr_kata

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to solve the Bank OCR Kata

 ## Usage